jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 But to have a single symbol, that represents the object itself, all symbols of the same object all need to point back to a single symbol.
 That single symbol represents the object itself.
 The other symbols are mere references to the object.

 But where is this object placed?
-You would have to go upward in the containment hierarchy, until you find the level at which all the references are contained inside a single symbol.
+You might have to go upward in the containment hierarchy, until you find the level at which all the references are contained inside a single symbol.
 That is the actual containment level of the object.

 ![](images/3.%20Automatic%20Containment.011.png)